Reporting on Data Breaches and the Social Security Number Debateby Dorianne Perrucci October 31, 2017

 The explosion in data breaches

 As 2017 draws a close, go behind the numbers on the runaway growth of data breaches to report a story with real sticker shock.
-In 2016, data security breaches reached an all-time high.
-During the first half of 2017, breaches increased 29 percent from the same period a year earlier, Eva Velasquez, President and CEO of Identity Theft Resource Center, told NBC News.
+Data breaches reached an all-time high in 2017, increasing 44.7%, said Eva Velasquez, President and CEO of Identity Theft Resource Center (ITRC).
 The reason, according to Adam Levin of CyberScout: “Most companies in this country still have not embraced a corporate culture where privacy and security are core values.”

 Read about the five data security ideas Bloomberg reported on during the Equifax hearing as a starting point for interviewing experts on how data breaches can be secured.
 Call consumer and cyber experts, including: Beth Givens at The Privacy Rights Clearinghouse (619-298-3396); Jay Jacobs, a data security expert now at BitSight Technologies (617-245-0469); Adam Levin (646-649-5755); and Eva Velasquez (888-400-5530).